We Analyzed the Future Direction of Genworth Financial Inc. (GNW), Here is What We Found

 Compass Point gave a rating of “Buy” to GNW, setting the target price at $5.50 in the report published on February 08th of the previous year.

-Volatility was left at 6.68%, however, over the last 30 days, the volatility rate increased by 6.32%, as shares sank -18.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.24% lower at present.
+Volatility was left at 6.37%, however, over the last 30 days, the volatility rate increased by 9.76%, as shares surge +30.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.32% lower at present.

-During the last 5 trading sessions, GNW fell by -2.22%, which changed the moving average for the period of 200-days by -12.46% in comparison to the 20-day moving average, which settled at $3.02.
-In addition, Genworth Financial Inc. saw -18.25% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GNW rose by +30.28%, which changed the moving average for the period of 200-days by +12.80% in comparison to the 20-day moving average, which settled at $3.15.
+In addition, Genworth Financial Inc. saw -2.12% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GNW